Anh-Khoa-PC/spotflow-documentation/api/errors.md

 - **200 OK**: The request was processed successfully. **Don't assume everything went as planned!** Always examine the response data object to determine the specific outcome (e.g., successful or failed charge).
 Even a 200 response might indicate an error within the data object.

 - **201 Created**: A new resource was created successfully through your request.
-This typically occurs when creating new entities like users or collections within your Spotflow account.
+This typically occurs when creating new entities like users or payment collections within your Spotflow account.

 <br></br>
 <br></br>